syusui-s/lan_members/README.md

 # LAN Members
-LAN Members is a web service provides a list of devices connected to LAN.
+LAN Members monitors users and usage of a LAN.

 Features:

 * User Accounts
-* List members in LAN
+* List members in a LAN
-* Record usage time and last time LAN used
+* Record an usage time and a last used time per user

+Currently, only Japanese is supported language.

 ## Requirement
 This software needs these softwares: